-For certain types of osteosarcomas (also known as bone cancer) where a full removal of the tumor is not possible, we offer a new treatment method in collaboration with the Radiooncological Clinic in the Kinder-HIT that utilizes protons and heavy carbon ions (OSCAR).
+Especially for the treatment of certain forms of osteosarcoma (also called bone cancer), in which a complete removal of the tumor is not possible, we offer - in collaboration with the Clinic for Radiation Oncology in Children's HIT - a new treatment method using protons and heavy carbon ions (OSCAR).

 Prof Dr. Andreas Kulozik